resilience/OptimusPrime/README.md

 // for each date, find all prime numbers in returned bitcoin price
 // if the total prime numbers in a bitcoin price for a day is a prime, add date to list
 // return final date list to React when done

+### `npm start dev`

+Runs the app server and client concurrently.<br>
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+.<br>

+current output is limited to the console while work is in progress